 Managing all requests sent to you can be hectic.
 Dealing with different tools, inboxes, and chat apps can cause more frustration than they are supposed to help.
-Eliminate the hassle of managing your requests by streamlining the process through your CoSchedule calendar.
+With Google Forms and CoSchedule, eliminate the hassle of managing your requests by streamlining the process to your CoSchedule calendar.
 Below you will learn how to:

 - Create Marketing Request Form